Sunday 21 April 2024

 In November Jimmy flew on 15 missions out of the squadron total of 16, leading on one occasion, on 1 November.
 The extended missions (with their long North Sea transit) exposed the Mustangs to greater technical risks, and Jimmy himself experienced engine trouble that day, which forced him to land at Eindhoven.
 One pilot, Flying Officer Keith-Thomas, died on 6 November after returning to base early and crashing as he attempted to land, and several other forced landings at continental airfields are recorded in the squadron diary.
 After 1 November, Jimmy did not fly FZ148 again.
 On the 16th he first piloted FX917, and all his remaining 122 Squadron sorties were flown in this aircraft.
 On the 29th, a new commanding officer, Squadron Leader KH Osborne-Young, took over from Porteous.

 In December, 122 Squadron mounted 12 missions; Jimmy took part in eight and led two.
 The Mustangs joined combat with the Luftwaffe just once, claiming one aircraft destroyed.
 Jimmy flew his final operational sortie on Christmas Eve, leading a formation of 12 aircraft that took off at 1300 to escort a formation of Halifax bombers attacking a Luftwaffe base at Essen/Mulheim.
 The escort mission went according to plan and the target was accurately bombed, only one bomber being lost to flak.
 During the return transit, the weather threatened to close Andrews Field, so Jimmy made his last operational landing at 1600 at RAF Bradwell Bay.
+In total, he flew 129 operational sorties on 122 Squadron from June to December 1944.

-In April, he received a Bar to his DFC.
+In April, he received a bar to his DFC.
 The citation read:

 This officer has participated in a very large number of varied sorties.
 He has displayed the greatest keenness to engage the enemy and has invariably pressed home his attacks with determination.
 Among his successes is the destruction of four enemy aircraft.